 This course covers important geographic information system (GIS) concepts.
 Software tutorials and technical sessions cover leading GIS software from Esri Inc., including ArcGIS Pro, ArcGIS Online, ArcGIS Map Viewer, ArcGIS Story Maps and Dashboards.

-This course introduces architecture as a broad framework for remaking the world within its political, social, and ecological context through infrastructural intervention and community building.
+This studio introduces architecture as a broad framework for remaking the world within its political, social, and ecological context through infrastructural intervention and community building.

 This course introduces students to contemporary methods of construction and draws attention to the materialization of architectural intent.